 10) Comply with Section 42 50% test.

-10) The project must meet Section 11, Eligible Project Categories requirements as outlined in the QAP.
-However, at the discretion of the NHD Administrator, all requirements in the eligible project categories (Sec.
-11) need not be met as long as it is determined that the project provides decent, safe quality housing; and that it meets the needs of the tenant population.

 11) The CPA cost breakdown must be submitted in a manner that is consistent with data input to the AOD/Emphasys system.
 Forms will be attached to the Final Allocation Application.

 12) The allowable developer fee for Tax Exempt Bond Financed project may not exceed 15% of the Total Project Cost including the land.